letoram/arcan/src/a12/net/HACKING.md

 - [31..34] id-token    : uint32 (used for bchunk pairing on \_out/\_store)
 - [35 +16] blake3-hash : blob (0 if unknown)
 - [52    ] compression : 0 (raw), 1 (zstd)
-- [53 +16] ext.name    : utf8

 This defines a new or continued binary transfer stream.
 The block-size sets the number of continuous bytes in the stream until the point where another transfer can be interleaved.
 There can thus be multiple binary streams in flight in order to interrupt an ongoing one with a higher priority one.
-The appl and appl-resource stream types are used only in directory mode and use the extended name field.
+The appl and appl-resource stream types are used only in directory mode and uses the id-token to specify the applid namespace from a previous list.

 ### command - 7, ping
 - [18..21] stream-id : uint32